FloDesign/flo-design-v4/source/blog/2016-08-23-how_to_get_experience_in_the_web_industry_real_advice.html.markdown

 author: Craig
 ---

-2016 is a great year to be starting, or thinking about starting a career in the web industry.
+Now is a great time to be starting, or thinking about starting a career in the web industry.
 Tutorial series are available for free or very cheaply all over the web.
 Whether your focus is design, development, devops or a bit of everything, you'll be able to find the resources you need to move forward.
 However, resources aren't the only thing you'll need to get ahead in the industry and many people find themselves stuck in a rut.
 Read on for a guide to getting started and growing yourself in the industry.

 ### My cup runneth over, spilling beer all over the floor